zouharvi/uds-snlp-tutorial/information-retrieval/main.md

 Latent Semantic Analysis

 > - Also called LSI (Latent Semantic Indexing)
-> - tf-idf is just a weighting scheme (tf, counts)

 \note{
     - tf-idf is not a vital part of LSA, though works well